igeorge0902/Gateway/dalogin/README.md

 - NHibernate is available as an object-relational mapping (ORM) solution for the Microsoft .NET platform.

 Notes on GlassFish:
-- you will need to replace the jBoss logging jar to the newest version because of the Hibernate that is used
+- you will need to replace the jBoss logging jar to the newest version because of the Hibernate that is used in the APIs.
+You will find this jar here in GLASSFISH_HOME/glassfish/modules, and then also insert a new logger at the server console referencing this logger.

 Deploy description:
 ----